 Training on Need and Vulnerability

 It's critical to align security awareness training exercises to real and potential threats to your organization.
 Planning ahead is a great practice, but agility is important as well.
 We recommend you adapt your program as circumstances dictate.
-As 2020 has taught us, there are always variables that can lead to new knowledge gaps and risky user behaviors.
+As 2020 has taught us, there are always variables that can lead to new security knowledge gaps and risky user behaviors.

-Here are some examples of situations where you may change your plan based on need or vulnerability:
+Here are some examples of situations where you may change your security plan based on need or vulnerability: